Was it an Iranian terror plot or a false flag operation?

 The Belgian prosecutor's spokesman, however, said Wednesday the MEK is not suspected in the plot at this stage of the investigation.

-But the timing of the attack would've been odd for the Iranian government or the IRGC, since it came just before Iran's President Hassan Rouhani arrived in Vienna Tuesday for the beginning of a European diplomatic swing.
+But the timing of the attack would've been odd for the Iranian government or the IRGC, since it came just before Iranian President Hassan Rouhani arrived in Vienna on Tuesday for the beginning of a European diplomatic swing.

 "The MEK does this every year," said Majd, referring to their convention.
 "Suddenly, you decide to blow it up?
 That doesn't ring true.
 It would have been devastating for Iran and the JCPOA."